Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 4. In Okta, locate your Metadata URL:
     1. Go to **Sign On** page in the Okta application created in the previous step.
-    2. Copy the **Metadata URL** under the Settings section.
+    2. Copy the **IDP Metadata URL** under the Settings section.
 It should look something like:

         `
         https://<your-okta-domain>.okta.com/app/exkgzjkl0kUZB06Ky5d7/sso/saml/metadata
         `
-5. In the **Organization Login Path** box, enter a unique string.
+5. In the **Login Path** box, enter a unique string.
 For example: `examplepath`.

    {{site.konnect_short_name}} uses this string to generate a custom login URL for your organization.